TME520/Idol-Natsumi/README.md

 # Idol-Natsumi
-Manage the daily life and artistic career of Natsumi Hasegawa, a Japanese idol
+Manage the daily life and artistic career of Natsumi Hasegawa, a Japanese idol from the Shōwa era.

 ## Presentation